-2.1 s, and $T_2^ = 37 \pm 5$ ms. Analysis of magnetization inflow was used to deduce the mean blood flow velocity in several organs.
-Several other potential carriers have been investigated including perfluorooctyl bromide (PFOB), which is a blood substitute (Wolber et al., 1998).
+30%) [Moller et al., 1999b].
+Measured relaxation times were $T_1 = 25.3 \pm 2.1$ sec, and $T_2^ = 37 \pm 5$ ms. Analysis of magnetization inflow was used to deduce the mean blood flow velocity in several organs.
+Several other potential carriers have been investigated including perfluorooctyl bromide (PFOB), a blood substitute [Wolber et al., 1998]

-V. NMR and MRI of Dissolved 129Xe
+5 NMR and MRI of Dissolved 129Xe

-In contrast to 3 He, which is most useful for imaging air spaces such as the lungs and colon, 129 Xe is soluble in blood with $\approx 17\%$ solubility and tissue with varying solubility (Chen et al., 1980).
-Many of the biological properties of xenon have been established through research with radioactive isotopes, particularly 133 Xe.
+In contrast to 3He, which is most useful for imaging air spaces such as the lungs and colon, 129Xe is soluble in blood with $\approx 17\%$ solubility and tissue with varying solubility [Chen et al., 1980].
+Many of the biological properties of xenon have been established through research with radioactive isotopes, particularly 133Xe.
 Xenon freely diffuses across biological membranes including the blood gas barrier in the lungs and capillary walls between blood and tissue.
 Xenon is metabolically inert, and is carried to distant organs where it accumulates in tissue.
-The size of the 129 Xe magnetization signal in a specific region of interest can be a measure of the rate of blood flow or perfusion through the tissue.
-Studies using radioactive 133 Xe have shown that xenon can be used in diagnosis and research to measure kidney perfusion (Cosgrove and Mowat, 1974), and cardiac perfusion (Marcus et al., 1987).
+The size of the 129Xe magnetization signal in a specific region of interest can be a measure of the rate of blood flow or perfusion through the tissue.
+Studies using radioactive 133Xe have shown that xenon can be used in diagnosis and research to measure kidney perfusion [Cosgrove and Mowat, 1974], and cardiac perfusion [Marcus et al., 1987].

 Most exciting may be the study of regional brain activation.
 A variety of techniques has enormously enriched our understanding of the functional organization of the nervous system.
-The methods of Kety and Schmidt (1945) for measuring total blood flow following administration of a metabolically inert gas have been combined with radiotracer imaging techniques to measure changes in regional cerebral blood flow (rCBF) correlated with sensory stimulation, motor activity and inferred information processing in the brain.
-Early experiments used inhaled or injected gamma-emitting gases such as 133Xe (Lassen, 1980) or 85Kr (Lassen and Ingvar, 1961) to measure altered blood flow in the cerebral cortices.
-More recently, PET methods, most notably those employing 15O-H2O, have been used to measure rCBF (Phelps, 1991).
-However PET techniques have intrinsic resolution limited to 2-4 mm due to the range of positrons in tissue and often require a complementary imaging technique such as MRI or CT for accurate anatomical mapping of the PET functional information.
-The MRI methods are not subject to these intrinsic limitations and can provide functional information and anatomical registration with a single modality and apparatus.
-Several methods for measuring brain function with MRI have been explored (Shulman et al., 1993), and techniques based on blood oxygen level dependence of proton NMR have demonstrated high spatial resolution (Ogawa et al., 1990), although the physiological basis for the detected changes in signal is not well understood (Shulman et al., 1993).
+The methods of Kety and Schmidt [Kety and Schmidt, 1945] for measuring total blood flow following administration of a metabolically inert gas have been combined with radiotracer imaging techniques to measure changes in regional cerebral blood flow (rCBF) correlated with sensory stimulation, motor activity and inferred information processing in the brain.
+Early experiments used inhaled or injected gamma-emitting gases such as 133Xe [Lassen, 1980] or 85Kr [Lassen and Ingvar, 1961] to measure altered blood flow in the cerebral cortices.
+More recently positron emission tomography (PET) methods, most notably those employing 15O-H2O, have been used to measure rCBF [Phelps, 1991].
+However PET techniques have intrinsic resolution limited to 2-4 mm due to the range of positrons in tissue and often desire a complementary imaging technique such as MRI or CT for accurate anatomical mapping of the PET functional information.
+MRI methods are not subject to these intrinsic limitations and can provide functional information and anatomical registration with a single modality and apparatus.
+Several methods for measuring brain function with MRI have been explored [Shulman et al., 1993], and techniques based on blood oxygen level dependence of proton NMR have demonstrated high spatial resolution [Ogawa et al., 1990], though the physiological basis for the detected changes in signal is not well understood [Shulman et al., 1993].